massar/changer/README.md

 Status
 ======
-/dev/changer can now be considered to be at a stable level.
+The code for /dev/changer can now be considered to be at a stable level.

 Currently we only have the following problems:
 * It is a changer so you technically CAN'T access two slots at the same time.